yujunz/gitlab.com-runbooks/howto/yubikey.md

 ```

 Now that we have a master key, a good practice is to generate a revocation
-certificate in the event that we lose the poassword or the key is compromised.
+certificate in the event that we lose the password or the key is compromised.

 ```
 > gpg --gen-revoke FAEFD83E > /Volumes/GitLab/gpg_config/FAEFD83E-revocation-certificate.asc